douglasdavis/ddavis.io/content/blog/dask-awkward-optimization.md

 ```

 The double hash syntax shows that the typetracer doesn't know the
-length of the array (and it shouldn't, because it only describes
+length of the array (this makes sense, because it only describes
 metadata and does not contain any data buffers).
 Field access on a
 typetracer array works the same, accessing the field on a typetracer
 array just returns the correct downstream typetracer array.